JulianNicholls/Raspberry-Pi-Misc/README.md

 ### motor

-Turn a motor on and off connected to pin 12 via PN2222 transistor.
+Turn a motor on and off connected to pin 12 via PN2222A transistor.

 I wrote this so that I could turn the motor off quickly in case I'd made a bad choice of transistor or another schoolboy error.
-The motor is connected to the collector, and powered by a wall-wart providing a range of voltages, I tried 6V and 9V, but I initially tried it with the 5V line (pin 2) on the Pi GPIO and that was fine too.
+The motor is connected to the collector and powered by a wall-wart providing a range of voltages, I tried 6V and 9V, but I initially tried it with the 5V line (pin 2) on the Pi GPIO and that was fine too.

 it turns out that my choice of transistor was OK.
 With pin 12 connected via a 400 Ohm resistor to the Base of the transistor, I'm drawing less than 9mA from